rgdeekshith/sql-data-warehouse-project-automation-complete/README.md

 Note: Because of our .gitignore file, your .env file will stay hidden on your computer and won't upload to GitHub!

 ### Step 4: Run the Pipeline!
-Now for the fun part.
 Open your Terminal, navigate to this project folder, and tell Python to run the orchestrator:

 ```bash
 python pipeline_orchestrator.py